 Three Confirmed Dead, 20 Saved in Building Collapse at Accra Newtown

-- Interior Minister Muntaka Mohammed Mubarak has confirmed that three people died after an old school building collapse in Accra Newtown
+- Interior Minister Muntaka Mohammed Mubarak confirmed that three people died after an old school building collapsed in Accra's New Town

-- He disclosed that 20 others were rescued from the rubble and are currently receiving treatment at various health facilities across Accra
+- He disclosed that 20 others were rescued from the rubble and are currently receiving treatment at various health facilities in the city

-- Emergency responders, including the National Ambulance Service, Ghana Police Service, Ghana National Fire Service, and NADMO, worked overnight to account for all 23 victims involved in the incident
+- Emergency responders, including paramedics and the police, worked overnight to account for the 23 victims involved in the building collapse

-Three people have been confirmed dead in an old school building that collapsed near the Experimental Junior High School in Accra Newtown.
+Three people have been confirmed dead after an old school building collapsed near the Experimental Junior High School in Accra New Town.

 This was disclosed by the Minister for the Interior, Muntaka Mohammed Mubarak.